Does Acupuncture Work For Peripheral Neuropathy?

 Peripheral neuropathy can cause a host of symptoms, including numbness, sensitivity, and pain.
-At times, neuropathy pain can become so bad that even simple daily tasks like walking or sleeping feel excruciating.
+Neuropathy pain can sometimes become so bad that even simple daily tasks like walking or sleeping feel excruciating.

-While damaged nerves usually can’t be fixed, there are many different things you can do to help manage neuropathy pain.
-From medications and lifestyle changes to therapies and walking aids, there are plenty of treatment options available.
+While damaged nerves usually can’t be fixed, you can do many different things to help manage neuropathy pain.
+From medications and lifestyle changes to therapies and walking aids, plenty of treatment options are available.
 But what about that age-old medical practice, acupuncture?
-Does acupuncture help peripheral neuropathy?
+Does acupuncture help peripheral neuropathy

-If you’re searching for an alternative treatment to help manage neuropathy pain, acupuncture may be the right option for you as showcased in this 2017 study. .
-Keep reading to learn about the effectiveness of acupuncture as a treatment for neuropathy pain and whether or not it is right for you.
+If you’re searching for an alternative treatment to help manage neuropathy pain, acupuncture may be the right option for you, as showcased in this 2017 study.
+Please keep reading to learn about the effectiveness of acupuncture as a treatment for neuropathy pain and whether or not it is right for you.

 What is acupuncture?